PRIVATE PILOT LICENSE

 Our Equipment

-Under the FAA Part 61, the total time for a Private Pilot license is 40 hours which consists of at least:
+Under the FAA Part 61, the required time to train for a Private Pilot license is 40 hours which consists of at least:

 • Dual: 20 hours of flight training with an instructor on the Private Pilot areas of operation that includes: